-That is why we so often turn to Herbal Medicine in conjunction with Traditional Chinese Medicine, Standard Veterinary Medicine, and Alternative Medicine to find the perfect combination for you pets specific needs.
+That is why we so often turn to Herbal Medicine in conjunction with Traditional Chinese Medicine, Standard Veterinary Medicine, and Alternative Medicine to find the perfect combination for your pet’s specific needs.

 Herbal medicine — also called botanical medicine or phytomedicine — refers to using a plant’s seeds, berries, roots, leaves, bark, or flowers for medicinal purposes.
 Herbalism has a long tradition of use outside of conventional medicine.
 It is becoming more mainstream as improvements in analysis and quality control along with advances in clinical research show the value of herbal medicine in the treating and preventing disease. –The University of Maryland Medical Center

-Herbal medicine has been used throughout the world for thousands of years, long before recorded history.
-Many of today’s pharmaceuticals are made by extracting and modifying the active ingredients of plants or by chemists creating their own versions of plant compounds.
+In fact, chemists make many of today’s pharmaceuticals by extracting and modifying the active ingredients of plants or by creating their own versions of plant compounds.

 Plants had been used for medicinal purposes long before recorded history.
 Ancient Chinese and Egyptian papyrus writings describe medicinal uses for plants as early as 3,000 BC.
 Indigenous cultures (such as African and Native American) used herbs in their healing rituals, while others developed traditional medical systems (such as Ayurveda and Traditional Chinese Medicine) in which herbal therapies were used.
 Researchers found that people in different parts of the world tended to use the same or similar plants for the same purposes.
 The University of Maryland Medical Center